View all Close all

 What would you like to do?

 Upload and publish data publicly: follow this guide on uploading data.

-Link to your data that’s published on another repository or website, or place your files under an embargo: you will need to understand how to upload a file first.
-Follow this guide on linked and embargoed files.
+Link to your data published on another repository or website: you will need to understand how to upload a file first.
+Then, follow this guide on uploading linked files.

 St George’s data repository is powered by Figshare.
-You can find answers to more frequently asked questions on Figshare's knowledge portal.
+You can find answers to more frequently asked questions on Figshare's help portal.